Hzj-jie/implement-a-compiler/implement-primitive-processor.md

 1. Input and Output

-Can read and write text formatted or binary formatted instruction sets.
+Can read and write text formatted or binary formatted instruction sequences.

 ```
 Public Interface exportable